-It is a good idea to wear comfortable, loose fitting clothing that allows easy access to the area that is being imaged, so two piece clothing is ideal (separate upper/lower garments).
+If possible, please wear comfortable, loose-fitting clothing that allows easy access to the area that is being imaged.
+Two-piece clothing is ideal (separate upper/lower garments).

-Transabdominal: A full bladder is required.
-Drink 500mL of water finishing one hour prior to your appointment and do not empty your bladder.
+Transabdominal: You will need a full bladder.
+Drink one litre of water one hour before your appointment and do not empty your bladder (do not go to the toilet).
 Distension of your bladder provides a window to view your pelvic organs and compresses bowel out of the way.
-Your bladder need not be overly full that it causes you pain or distress; please advise reception staff on arrival if this is the case and you will be advised of your options.
+Your bladder does not need to be so full that it causes you pain or distress; if this is the case, please tell reception staff on arrival, and they will talk to you about your options.

-Transvaginal: Imaging is performed with an empty bladder and as a result many women may find it more comfortable.
+Transvaginal: Imaging is done with an empty bladder which most women find more comfortable.